sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 ![Power PINs](images/powerPINs.png)

-When done, shorten the two power button pins with a jumper.
-If you bought a complete kit, the jumper is already attached to the pins.
-The jumper will be our temporary power switch.
-Removing the jumper will switch the device on.
-Putting it back on will turn it off - when the battery is connected.

 ## 13. MIDI Sockets

 Mounting the MIDI connectors might be a bit difficult as they tend not to stay in place if you flip the PCB for soldering.
 It might be helpful to use some tape to hold them in place for soldering.